Students should arrive on time:

 - Be thoughtful and considerate; conversations at the table should be of general interest.

-Students should be dressed appropriately, in class dress.
+Students should be dressed appropriately, in Academic Dress.

 - Sweaters and sport coats may not be removed unless the director of the Dining Hall grants permission.